RickMoynihan/lein-tools-deps/README.md

 library.
 It's easy to get started with and is great if you have a pro-forma project; which doesn't need much custom build-scripting.

-`lein-tools-deps` teaches Leiningen to work with `:dependencies` from your `deps.edn` files, which means you can get the best of both worlds.
+`lein-tools-deps` teaches Leiningen to take its `:dependencies` from your `deps.edn` files, which means you can get the best of both worlds.
 You can use `clj` and `deps.edn` to take advantage of `deps.edn` sub-projects, located on the local filesystem